Daniel-Ayz/SababaSales/README.md

 ## Feature Submissions Guidelines

-- First, create an issue with the feature request in GitHub, assign it to yourself (or the relevant people), and add the relevant labels (such as "enhancement", "bug", etc.)
+- First, create an issue with the feature request in GitHub, assign it to yourself (or the relevant people), and add the relevant labels (such as "enhancement", "bug", etc.) [Create Issue - Enhancement](https://github.com/Daniel-Ayz/SababaSales/issues/new?labels=enhancement&template=feature-request---.md)
 - Then, create a branch automatically from the issue.
 The branch name should be `feature/requirement_num/feature_name` (e.g. `feature/2-2/profile-editing`).
 The "feature" can be replaced with "bug" if needed.
 Requirement_num is from the clickup documentation.
 - Fetch the remote branch and start working on it locally.
 - Commit and push your changes frequently to the remote branch.